batect/batect/ROADMAP.md

 ## Future improvements
 * warn if dependency exits before task finishes (include exit code)
-* running multiple containers at once (eg. stereotypical 'run' configuration that starts up the service with its dependencies)
+* enhancements to running multiple containers at once (eg. stereotypical 'run' configuration that starts up the service with its dependencies)
   * exit options (close all after any container stops, wait for all to stop)
   * return code options (any non-zero, particular container, first to exit)
 * wildcard includes (eg. `include: containers/*.yaml`)